chrvadala/node-ble/README.md

 It leverages the `bluez` driver, a component supported by the following platforms and distributions <https://www.bluez.org/about>.

-*node-ble* has been tested on the following architectures:
+*node-ble* has been tested on the following operating systems:
 - Raspbian
 - Ubuntu
 - Debian